-Configure host-side networking
+Configure host-side networking in E-Series - Linux (iSCSI)

 To configure host-side networking, you must perform several steps.

 You configure iSCSI networking on the host side by setting the number of node sessions per physical path, turning on the appropriate iSCSI services, configuring the network for the iSCSI ports, creating iSCSI face bindings, and establishing the iSCSI sessions between initiators and targets.